ronlicaj/Bitcoin-Price-Prediction/README.md

 # Bitcoin-Price-Prediction
 - Predicting the value of Botcoin against the US Dollar and the Euro.
-- Machine Learning techniques with Autoregressive XGBoost and Prophet.
+- Machine Learning algorithms with Autoregressive, XGBoost, and Prophet.